 Table of Contents

-I love cake – moist layers with frosting in between and on top – how could the not be good?!
+I love cake – moist layers with frosting in between and on top – how could that not be good?!
 Layer cakes are beautiful and fun, but sometimes they just aren’t practical.
-Large potlucks, family gatherings, picnics or feeding a child’s teammates call for a quicker cake that can serve a lot, but be just as delicious (or what I call a basic go-to cake).
+Large potlucks, family gatherings, picnics, or feeding a child’s teammates call for a quicker cake that can serve a lot but be just as delicious (or what I call a basic go-to cake).
 For me, this is the Texas sheet cake I grew up with.
 Mom would make this when we had a church potluck and my mouth would be drooling as I could hardly wait for the potluck to come!
 This is simple and practical, but something your family will want time and again!

-Watch how to make this Texas chocolate sheet cake:
+Watch how to make this chocolate Texas sheet cake:

 Texas Chocolate Sheet Cake